7 Best YouTube Alternatives: Top Monetization Platforms (2021)

 In short, COPPA prevents YouTubers from creating and sharing content that’s attractive to children.

 The challenge with COPPA is that the law is broad and leaves very little room for honest YouTubers to make a living.
 Failing to comply can also lead to a $42k fine for every video that infringes upon the act.
+More reason to find a solid Youtube alternative.

 YouTube aside, let's take a look at how you can generate a more predictive income.
 And yes, it is possible.
 In our experience at Uscreen, we’ve seen YouTubers go from earning tiny paychecks through YouTube's ad-based model to thousands of dollars per month (more on this later).